-In 2018, Soldiers’ Angels and Caliber Collision are back at it with the hopes of changing even more veteran lives.
-The first car giveaway of the year happened on January 11th, 2018 in San Jose, California and we are looking forward to many more to come this year.
+In 2018, Soldiers’ Angels and Recycled Rides™ are back at it with the hopes of changing even more veteran lives.
+The first car giveaway of the year happened on January 11th, 2018 in San Jose, California and we are looking forward to more to come this year.

-Craig Niemeyer served in the US Marine Corps from 1983 – 1996.
+Craig served in the US Marine Corps from 1983 – 1996.
 He deployed seven times including the Persian Gulf and Somalia.
 He is in the process of a divorce currently but has three children.
-One is in the Army and trying to become a Green Beret and he also has 11 year old twins.
-Due to the divorce the ex-wife and twins are moving out of state.
-Craig is in long term treatment currently for PTSD at Menlo Park.
+One is in the Army and trying to become a Green Beret and he also has 11-year-old twins.
+Due to the divorce, the ex-wife and twins are moving out of state.
+Craig is in long-term treatment currently for PTSD at Menlo Park.
 Once completed, he wants to move closer to his ex-wife in children who are moving to Washington State.
 Craig currently is 70% disabled and living on his disability income.
 They are hoping to get his disability increased to 100% upon completion of the PTSD program.